SilkRose/Pony/stories/ideas.md

 This file contains random story ideas that don't have enough thought to have their own folder yet, or that I don't plan on writing and just wanted to share.

 ***

+## Cuddle Coupon

+### Synopsis:
+Pinkie gives her friends each a coupon for a free cuddle with her.
+What causes each to redeem the coupon and what will they talk about while cuddling.

+***

 ## Brideways

 ### Synopsis: